 The process of deciding on which machine to buy or build can be overwhelming, given all the combinations of options available to consumers.
-Here it is discussed how the major components of a computer usually influence how Mathematica performs.
+Here it is discussed how the major components of a computer usually influence how Wolfram products perform.

 While the considerations of this article apply in general, it may be difficult to predict how Wolfram Language code will run on a particular machine.
 The best way to test the performance of a piece of code on a particular machine is to actually run the code on that machine.

-Mathematica is supported on recent releases of Windows, macOS and certain Linux distributions.
+The Wolfram Language is supported on recent releases of Windows, macOS and certain Linux distributions.
 The user interface is largely identical across these platforms, aside from differences arising as a result of the operating system’s design.
-Mathematica is optimized for its supported operating systems, so performance on each is also similar.
+Wolfram desktop products are optimized for their supported operating systems, so performance on each is also similar.

 Central Processing Unit (CPU)

 A more powerful CPU will generally give performance improvements everywhere in your system.
-This includes Mathematica, other applications and the operating system itself.
+This includes Wolfram products, other applications and the operating system itself.

 The actual performance improvements from a more powerful CPU also depend on the workload.
-The largest gains in Mathematica can be seen in functionality that takes advantage of multiple threads, such as various numerical computation functions, image processing functions or parallelized compiled functions.
+The largest gains in the Wolfram Language can be seen in functionality that takes advantage of multiple threads, such as various numerical computation functions, image processing functions or parallelized compiled functions.